 Guidance released on June 9 by President-Elect Maurie McInnis establishes that remote work for “non-medical reasons” requires approval from Human Resources.

-UUP condemned university guidelines for establishing “health care as an individual responsibility” that does not consider “disability status, age, caregiving or childcare responsibilities, multi-generational households, access to healthcare, prevalence of ‘essential workers’ among minority populations, or other compounding risk factors.”
+The UUP committee criticized the university for establishing “health care as an individual responsibility” that does not consider “disability status, age, caregiving or childcare responsibilities, multi-generational households, access to healthcare, prevalence of ‘essential workers’ among minority populations, or other compounding risk factors.”

 COVID-19 has taken a higher toll on minority communities, with Black communities in New York City dying at more than twice the rate as white communities.
 A recent study from the Centers for Disease Control and Prevention found that Black individuals were disproportionately hospitalized with COVID-19 — 33% of patients were Black, compared to 18% in the surrounding community.